 Then, for the last 20 million years or so rain, wind and acidic soil have used Montserrat Mountain as a way to express their creativity, carving and eroding it into fanciful shapes and needle-like columns.

-From some angles it looks like a mass of (slightly squashed) organ pipes sculpted from clay.
+From some angles the mountain looks like a mass of (slightly squashed) organ pipes sculpted from clay.
 At other times it looks cartoonish, the Flintstones version of a sacred mountain.
 Some say it looks like the fingers of God reaching up.
-One thing is certain, it’s a tourist destination with a presence and one of the most popular day trips from Barcelona.
+One thing is certain.
+Montserrat Mountain is a tourist destination with a powerful presence and it’s one of the most popular day trips from Barcelona.

-Above all, Montserrat is a pilgrimage spot.
-The devout come to see the Black Madonna, a wooden statue found glowing in a cave back in 880 AD.
-The statue, carved by St Luke himself, has a mind of its own.
-When it refused to be moved from Montserrat Mountain, by suddenly becoming enormously heavy and impossible to move, the powers that be (the ‘powers’ in this case being Count Wilfred the Hairy) ordered a chapel built around it.
-A benedictine monastery, the Santa Maria de Montserrat, was established in 1409.
+Above all, this Spanish mountain monastery is a pilgrimage spot.
+The devout come to the basilica to see the Black Madonna, a wooden statue found glowing in a cave back in 880 AD.
+The Black Madonna, said to have been carved by St. Luke himself, has a mind of its own.
+When it refused to be moved from Montserrat Mountain, by suddenly becoming enormously heavy and impossible to lift, the powers that be (the ‘powers’ in this case being Count Wilfred the Hairy) ordered a chapel built around it.
+The current benedictine monastery, the Santa Maria de Montserrat, was established in 1409.

 (Mysteriously, the statue of the Black Madonna dates back to the 12th-century Romanesque era, making it 300 years younger than its actual discovery, but no matter – that’s how miracles work.)